elyesbenamor/ansible.rkt/README.md

 	$ ansible-galaxy install ledongthuc.rkt-install

-For default configuration:
+Playbook (for default variables):

     - hosts: all
       roles:
       	- ledongthuc.rkt-install

-For specific variables:
+Playbook (for specific variables):

     - hosts: all
       roles: